percy/percy-selenium-java/RELEASING.md

 The username and token can be generated from https://oss.sonatype.org.
 Log in with the percy-io credentials, then go to the top right menu (appears clicking on your username) > Profile > select "User token" from the dropdown that also has a "Summary" section.
 Hit "Access User Token" to get the username and token to use in this file.
 The token can also be regenerated from this UI, should that ever be necessary.

 For detailed documentation on the format of `settings.xml`, see: http://maven.apache.org/ref/3.6.0/maven-settings/settings.html

+### Create a GitHub personal access token

+The release process will commit and push to GitHub updated version numbers and tags.
+For this, it will require your GitHub username and password.
+If you have two-factor authentication on your GitHub account, you will need to get a personal access token from GitHub, and use that instead of your password when prompted during the release process.

+To create a GitHub personal access token, follow the instructions here: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/

 ## Making a full release from the command line